Solanin: Live-action film

 The manga was made into a live-action film directed by Takahiro Miki and starring Aoi Miyazaki as the female protagonist.
 It was released in Japan on April 3, 2010.
 In the same year the band Asian Kung-Fu Generation released the single "Solanin", with lyrics written by Inio Asano, author of the manga.
 The song was featured in the movie version.
 The band also provided the ending theme to the movie.

 Reception

 Solanin was nominated for the 2009 Eisner Award for Best U.S. Edition of International Material – Japan.
 It was nominated for the 2009 Harvey Award for Best American Edition of Foreign Material.
 About.com's Deb Aoki lists Solanin as the best new one-shot manga of 2008 along with Disappearance Diary.

-Pop Culture Shock's Katherine Dacey criticises the manga's backgrounds, saying they look "like dioramas or collages".
+Pop Culture Shocks Katherine Dacey criticises the manga's backgrounds, saying they look "like dioramas or collages".
 Deb Aoki from About.com commends the manga for capturing "the angst and uncertainty of a young adult's life with humor and heart."
-Mania.com's Greg Hackmann commends the author for his attention to detail, "especially when it comes to the manga's many cramped urban settings".
+Mania.coms Greg Hackmann commends the author for his attention to detail, "especially when it comes to the manga's many cramped urban settings".
 Public Library of Charlotte and Mecklenburg County's Lawerence T. comments on the manga "accepting what life has to offer".